MCM1015/PR1_Marvel/README.md

 Acceptance Criteria:

     -It’s done when I can pick from a drop down list of Marvel Characters then I’m directed to a new page.
-    -It's done when the search history displays on the main page.
+    -It's done when the search history displays.
     -It's done when the search history persists.
         -Extra - It's done when the search history is clickable.
         -Extra - It's done when only the top 3 character searches display.